 - lactation clinics for families that need breastfeeding support.

-- Baby's Okay, What About You?: a free 9-week postnatal depression group that helps you cope with being a new parent.
-For more information speak with your MCH nurse.
+A free 9-week postnatal depression group that helps you cope with being a new parent.
+This program runs 3 times a year in conjunction with Camcare.
+For more information, please talk to your MCH nurse.

-- Parents' groups: for first-time parents, where you can discuss parenting issues and make new friends.
-To join a group contact your local MCH centre.
+A group for first-time parents where you can talk about parenting issues and make new friends.
+To join a group, contact your local MCH centre.

-For parenting advice, call the Maternal and Child Health line on 13 22 29 to talk to a qualified MCH nurse.
-This is a 24-hour service, 7 days a week.
+If you need parenting advice, call the MCH line on 13 22 29 to talk to a qualified MCH nurse.
+This is a 24/7 service.

 Maternal and Child Health App

 You can now find accurate and reliable information about your child’s health, learning and development using the free MCH App from the Victorian State government.
-The app can also be used to keep track of upcoming MCH appointments, and find important health contacts.
+You can also use the app to keep track of upcoming MCH appointments and find important health contacts.